CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 ![fig1](./nfs.png)

 Without having to understand all the mathematical details, it is clear that the main computational pressure is on the for loop from steps 6 to 10.
-The algorithm is attempting to search for a pair of integers $(a,b)$, such that the integers $a+bm$ and g(a,b) are y-smooth.
+The algorithm is attempting to search for a pair of integers $(a,b)$, such that the integers $a+bm$ and $g(a,b)$ are y-smooth.
 A y-smooth integer is one which is not divisible by any primes larger than $y$.

 So how could a quantum computer make this algorithm faster?
 The best bet is to try and find a quantum algorithm to perform the search for smoothness.
 In recent research it has been shown, that if a quantum computer could achieve any asymptotic speedup in this task, then the overall algorithm would become faster [[4]](#4)